MundoAndino Home : Andes Chile Guide at Mundo Andino

 The day of election of electors of the President of the Republic.

-In 2000, Law 19,668 moved Saint Peter and Saint Paul, Columbus Day and Corpus Christi holidays to the preceding Monday, if they fall on a Tuesday, Wednesday or Thursday, or to the following Monday, if they fall on a Friday.
-Additionally, the desigation of Columbus Day was changed from Dia de la Raza ("Race Day") to Dia del Descubrimiento de Dos Mundos ("Discovery of Two Worlds Day").
+On March 10, 2000, Law 19,668 moved the Saint Peter and Saint Paul, Columbus Day and Corpus Christi holidays to the preceding Monday, if they were to fall on a Tuesday, Wednesday or Thursday, or to the following Monday, if they were to fall on a Friday.
+Additionally, the designation of Columbus Day was changed from Aniversario del Descubrimiento de America to Dia del Descubrimiento de Dos Mundos ("Discovery of Two Worlds' Day"), an obvious corruption from the then-recent ubiquitous "Encuentro de dos mundos" ("The Meeting of Two Worlds") slogan

 Sources